dlfe-laura/dlfe-laura/README.md

 - 👋 Hi, I’m Laura (she/they)!
-I'm a Physics graduate interested in semiconductors, nanotechnology and science with societal applications.
+I'm a Physics undergraduate interested in semiconductors, nanotechnology and science with societal applications.

 <!---
 dlfe-laura/dlfe-laura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.